Skip to content

 # Create the target repository

-az repos create --name Pipeline--VECTO-Setup
+az repos create `

 # Configure organization and project defaults